MapColonies/geoserver-polygon-parts/artifacts/README.md

 * Not supports xml format on current version.

 > [!NOTE]
-> On current version it support hard-coded only file 'polygonPartSpec.json'.
+> Current version supports only a hard-coded file named 'polygonPartSpec.json'.

 > [!NOTE]
-> Not supports xml format on current version.
+> Current version doesn't supports xml format.

 ## Main Structures
 1. Define the name of the layer.